Empty plazas, idle mariachis: For Mexico, a somber Independence Day

-By Wednesday morning, the anniversary of the Cry of Dolores, when the Catholic priest Miguel Hidalgo issued the call to arms that led to Mexico’s 11-year war of independence, the capital was uncharacteristically quiet.
-The day’s public events were limited to a military parade on the empty Zócalo and a visit by the president to a hospital to thank health workers for their dedication during the country’s outbreak.
+"There was nothing to celebrate.
+I didn't even turn it on," said Victor Lozio, 50, who makes tacos and enchiladas at a lunch counter.
+He said that his uncle had died of covid-19 and that his business has plummeted with so many people out of work.
+Mexico's economy is expected to contract by 10 percent this year; the country ranks fourth in the world in coronavirus deaths.

-Mexico has reported more than 676,000 cases of covid-19.
-The economy is projected to contract by more than 10 percent this year.
+By Wednesday afternoon, souvenir vendors were packing up their holiday displays of giant flags, sombreros, guitars — and face masks.
+After the military parade, which included a moment of silence for the country’s coronavirus dead, the president’s only event was a visit to a hospital to thank health workers for their dedication during the country’s outbreak.

-Some commentators suggested the display of fireworks and neon around the palace seemed a mockery of public suffering.
-Others said the occasion called for a focus on the victims of covid-19 and a rethinking of public policy priorities.
+Some commentators said Tuesday night’s display of fireworks and neon around the palace seemed a mockery of public suffering, or that the occasion called for a focus on the victims of covid-19 and a rethinking of public policy priorities.

 “Will the empty plaza make us reflect on the gravity of the health crisis?” columnist Fabiola Guarneros Saavedra asked in the newspaper Excelsior.
 “Will the night invite reflection, a review of the path we want the country to take?”